PeekAndPoke/ultra/mutator/docs/ultra::docs/index.md

 ```
 ### Empty Mutation

-This example shows what happens when we apply a empty mutation.
+This example shows what happens when we apply an empty mutation.

 When we call **mutate** on an object without changing anything, the result will be
 the exact same object.